BEHIND THE WHEEL: BMW 320d

 Top speed: 230 km/h

-Unsurprisingly BMW makes very good diesel blocks where there's one with three turbos strapped onto it.
-They got my attention when the F30 320d shares a near identical 0-100 km/h and top speed figures with a petrol 320i.
-Both having 2-litre engines, both being turbo charged and the diesel one probably weights just a little more.
-Instead of a Guilietta from Alfa Romeo that I always wanted for the South of France, I chose a 320d instead.
-Partly that the F30 is still relatively new, partly because it returns good mileage and most of all I wondered if the new 3 series is still best in class.
+Unsurprisingly BMW makes good diesel blocks where they've even made one with three turbos.
+They certainly got my attention when the F30 320d shares a near identical 0-100 km/h and top speed figures to its petrol counterpart.
+Both having 2-litre engines, both being turbo charged but the diesel one weights more.

-For a start, some of the diesel rattle could be heard from the inside so by turning on the air conditioning, the clatter will be muffled.
-I wasn't expecting much from the rented car but it came equipped with Navigation system Professional that's got lots of buttons on the iDrive controller, 12GB hard drive, 8.8" screen and real-time traffic navigation with 3D maps.
-What I'm most impressed with was the BMW Assist where you could just tell the lady behind the screen where you would like to go and boom!
+Diesel rattle could be heard from the inside so by turning on the air conditioning, the clatter will be muffled.
+I wasn't expecting much from the rented car but it came equipped with Navigation system Professional that's got lots of buttons on the iDrive controller, 12GB hard drive, 8.8" screen and real-time traffic navigation.
+What I'm most impressed with is BMW Assist where you could just tell the lady behind the screen where you would like to go and boom!
 Very much like a genie, only better.

 The fault might be 220 kg worth of passengers or 184hp and 380Nm of torque.
-If my memory have not failed me, 7.5 seconds to a hundred felt slow and what came after that was even slower.
+If my memory did not failed me, 7.5 seconds to a hundred felt slow and what came after that was even slower.
 Or was the diesel at fault?
-Truth be told, the numbers look adequate for an everyday car but I honestly expect more because I am feeling slightly disappointed to report that I've failed to scare anyone on board on those skinny French roads.
-The 320d corners pretty flat in corners riding on 17 incher run-flat tyres but the ride is still harsh and evident road noise can be jarring.
-My final dislike may be due to the trim that the car was presented in but the leather and plastics on the inside is rough but it'll last.
+Truth be told, the numbers look adequate for an everyday car but I honestly expect more.

 Then again, people who buy diesel are all in for the economy and the 320d does it extremely well.
-This is where the EcoPro did most of the job whereby the journey didn't cost more than 130 Euros to travel an estimated 700 kilometres in the South of France for 11 days of summer.
-What's more is that the 8-speed automatics in all BMWs today are absolutely brilliant as it never once did hesitated to pick a gear.
-The ZF box is I dare say as good as a double clutch one and much better than a PDK on low speeds.
-Finally, the latest generation of iDrive is simply magnificent.
-Its interface is so user-friendly that I got acquainted in the matter of hours.
-If the iDrive is still too much to handle, you've got to get yourself checked.
+This is where EcoPro did most of the job whereby the journey only costed 130 Euros to do 700 kilometres of 11 summer days.
+Furthermore, the 8-speed automatics in all BMW are impressive as they don't hesitate in choosing gears.
+The ZF box is I dare say as good as a double clutch unit and much better in traffic.